Impact of anionic lipids on the energy landscape of conformational transition in anion exchanger 1 (AE1)

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Anion Exchanger 1 (AE1) is an elevator-type membrane transporter that plays a key role in erythrocytes by mediating exchange of chloride and bicarbonate ions across the membrane, thus participating in acid-base homeostasis.
-While previous studies have provided structural insights into AE1 and its substrate binding, the conformational transitions and role of lipid interactions have remained elusive.
-In this study, we utilized cryo-electron microscopy (cryo-EM) to resolve three high resolution structure of distinct conformational states of AE1: two inward-facing (IF1 and IF2) and one outward-facing (OF).
+Anion Exchanger 1 (AE1) is an elevator-type membrane transporter that plays a key role in erythrocytes by mediating the exchange of chloride and bicarbonate ions across the membrane, thus participating in acid-base homeostasis.
+While previous studies have provided structural insights into AE1 and its substrate binding, the conformational transitions and the role of lipid interactions remain elusive.
+In this study, we utilized cryo-electron microscopy (cryo-EM) to resolve three high resolution structures of distinct conformational states of AE1: two inward-facing (IF1 and IF2) and one outward-facing (OF).
 Furthermore, uptake assay revealed the modulatory effect of phosphatidylinositol 4,5-bisphosphate (PIP 2 ) lipids on AE1.
 Molecular dynamics (MD) simulations were conducted on these structures to capture anion binding and determine the anion binding sites in AE1.
-We then used a combination of advanced enhanced sampling techniques together with system-specific collective variables to study the OF⇔IF transition in AE1 and provide refined pathways for the process in three different systems: apo , HCO 3 − -bound, and an AE1 system in which cryo-EM determined interfacial PIP 2 lipids had been removed.
-These pathways were then used to calculate the free energy of the OF⇔IF transition in AE1 under different conditions.
-The energies show how substrate binding reduces the energy barrier, and therefore facilitates the transport.
-Furthermore, they clearly capture the inhibitory effect of PIP 2 lipids at the dimer interface and provide a molecular mechanism for it.
-These results provide molecular-level understanding of the mechanistic basis for ion transport in AE1 and the regulatory role of PIP 2 on its function.
+We then used a combination of advanced enhanced sampling techniques together with system-specific collective variables to study the OF⟺IF transition in AE1 and provided refined pathways for the process in three different systems: apo , HCO 3 − -bound, and an AE1 system in which cryo-EM-determined interfacial PIP 2 lipids had been removed.
+The refined pathways were then used to calculate the free energy of the OF⟺IF transition in AE1 under different conditions.
+The energies show how substrate binding reduces the transition barrier and, therefore, facilitates the transport.
+Furthermore, they clearly capture the inhibitory effect of PIP 2 lipids at the dimer interface.
+Furthermore, the simulation results provide a molecular mechanism for this inhibitory effect.
+These results provide a molecular-level understanding of the mechanistic basis for ion transport in AE1 and the regulatory role of PIP 2 on its function.